 The catch is that it loses some of the metadata on the audio.
 We record 32-bit and when we look at the metadata after syncing, it’s linked into the bit rates of the video clip.
 Still amazing though, and the audio file itself stays intact at whatever settings used during recording.

 The most obvious difference right off the bat is that Premiere is just a little slower.
 This is a common theme as we work through everything.
 Also, the process isn’t quite as intuitive.
-We bring in the video and audio tracks separately then have to manually sync them on the timeline using the synchronize function.
+I bring in the video and audio tracks separately then have to manually sync them on the timeline using the synchronize function.
 Not a big deal with only a few clips but pretty annoying when importing a lot of footage.

 Smooth Cut vs Morph Cut

 Occasionally, you need to jump between two different clips in an interview.
 This can be achieved with a hard cut but a few years ago Premiere introduced the Morph Cut but it never seems to look very smooth.
 So speaking of smooth, DaVinci’s version of this is called Smooth Cut.

 You’re still going to run into similar problems of it obviously not looking very natural but there’s a lot of opportunity to play around and make something cool.
 I point out that you can play around with it because it renders instantly.
 Apply the effect and you’re on your way.

 I shot back over to Premiere to take a stab at tossing a Morph Cut onto some 8k Red footage.
 I didn’t expect an instant render like DaVinci but I at least expected it to render and… No joy on this run.
 After two separate tries to get it to stick, I gave up.